 Seafood restaurants in Greater Fort Lauderdale range from casual beach bars and dockside eateries (where cracking crab with a mallet is part of the experience) to elegant fine dining with curated wine lists to match the quality of cuisine being served.
 In neighboring areas like Dania Beach and Hollywood, you’ll find landmark establishments that attract a mix of locals and visitors—which include an old-fashioned ice cream parlor, underwater mermaid dinner experiences, and Polynesian tiki fire shows, making them a popular attraction for families with children.

 Many of the pedestrian-friendly boardwalks and areas like Las Olas, FATVillage, and Downtown Fort Lauderdale are dotted with European-style cafes and coffee shops, wine and craft beer bars, DJ-helmed rooftop restaurants, and more laid-back dining options like delis and smoothie bars, if you want a quick grab-and-go snack for the beach.

-In the summer, throughout August and September, you can eat your way around some of the best restaurants in Greater Fort Lauderdale during Dine Out Lauderdale, when eateries offer prix-fixe, three-course menus for $35 or $45.
+For the entire month of August, you can eat your way around some of the best restaurants in Greater Fort Lauderdale during Dine Out Lauderdale.
+Eateries offer prix-fixe, three-course meals at three price points: $45, $55, and $75.

 Dine al fresco overlooking the Intracoastal Waterway.
 Or cozy up at the fire pit for a dish as memorable as the sunrise.
 From minimalist chic to stately brick and wood, you’ll find an atmosphere to suit your taste.